 - A plural “you” exists – vous – which also functions as a formal “you,” as in to someone higher than you in an organization or someone you don’t know well.

 - French has different conjugations for nearly every verb tense, which means that instead of using the verb “will + verb” or “would + verb” in English, for example, to indicate that an action will be performed in the future, in French every verb has its own form to indicate this tense.
 So, there’s j’irai (I will go) and j’irais (I would go) and il irait (he would go), etc. Luckily, the verb forms are usually regular and easy to memorize.

 - Do you remember direct objects and indirect objects from grammar lessons in school?
 Take a sentence like “I brought the books [direct object] to my friend [indirect object].”
 This sentence, when translated to French, is in exactly the same order.
 “J’ai apporté les livres à mon ami.”
 All is well, and shouldn’t even have to think about direct objects versus indirect.
 The difference comes in when you use pronouns to replace the nouns – e.g., “I took them to him.”
 In that instance, the two pronouns that replace “the books” and “my friend” actually go before the verb.
 So, “Je les lui ai apporté”

 - Recognizing verb tenses that don’t exist in English – the two biggest are the two types of basic past tense (passé composé versus imparfait) when English speakers only use one, and the subjonctif, which French teachers will tell you is a mood and not a tense, but since it has its own conjugation rules, the difference is essentially an academic exercise.
-You can get away without using the subjunctive tense yourself fairly easily (just recognize it), but you will need to learn how to use the two types of past – basically, passé composé is for specific, singular actions that occurred, while imparfait is for mood setting and on-going actions.
+You can get away without using the subjunctive tense yourself fairly easily (just recognize it when someone else uses it), but you will need to learn how to use the two types of past – basically, passé composé is for specific, singular actions that occurred, while imparfait is for mood setting and on-going actions.